xytis/GURPS/Campaigns/Ravnica/04_1_trek_to_library.md

 https://www.dndbeyond.com/monsters/category-1-krasis

-Speciment #74: [Flying] [Amorphous Structure]
+Specimen #74: [Flying] [Amorphous Structure]

   Flying blob of various colors, steadily shifting among the shapeless carapace.
-It apears to have some sort of skin, but no distinguishable apendages.
-A wurm like mouth is placed in front of the crature, no visible eyes.
+It appears to have some sort of skin, but no distinguishable appendages.
+A wurm like mouth is placed in front of the creature, no visible eyes.

-Speciment #113: [Regeneration] [Stabilizing Legs]
+Specimen #113: [Regeneration] [Stabilizing Legs]

   A five legged muscle patch, with a bird like beak menacing on a strong neck.
   Two eyes are placed on either side of the beak, forcing the head to tilt from side to side in order to see properly.
 Legs are boneless, slurping around but have sharp looking claws at the end of each.

-Speciment #7: [Hypnotic Display] [Cryptic Skin]
+Specimen #7: [Hypnotic Display] [Cryptic Skin]

-  A rodent like creature, with bald chameleon skin and five skiny tails, has small lizard like head and drake like legs.
+  A rodent like creature, with bald chameleon skin and five skinny tails, has small lizard like head and drake like legs.

-Speciment #67: [Armored Hide] [Leaping Legs]
+Specimen #67: [Armored Hide] [Leaping Legs]

   Frog and crab hibrid, with two strong claws, chitinous skin and muscular back legs.
 It's black bead eyes are standing on small antenna.

-Speciment N-11: [Aquatic] [Heightened Awareness] [Bioluminescent Markings]
+Specimen N-11: [Aquatic] [Heightened Awareness] [Bioluminescent Markings]

   A four legged shark like creature, with multiple eyes on flexible stems and a strong jaw.
 It's scales are covered in colorful markings which glow in the dark.

 Iosif jumps through the door, gasps in anger, his all creations are running amok.
-He notices one particular speciment and dives after him into the pool leading away.
+He notices one particular specimen and dives after him into the pool leading away.

---"Don't let them escape, I need these speciments!"
+--"Don't let them escape, I need these specimens!"

 ...